alex-laycalvert/flashcards.nvim/README.md

 *** WORK IN PROGRESS ***

-A very basic implementation of the plugin is working but it is nowhere near finished.
+There are a few features that have not been implemented.

 ## TODO

-- [ ] Enable creating/deleting flashcards from Neovim
+- [ ] Delete subject from browse menu
-- [ ] Enable creating/deleting subjects from Neovim
+- [ ] Delete card from flashcards w/ config
-- [ ] Refactor functions in code to multiple files
-- [ ] Add help menu
+- [ ] Edit subject name from browse menu
-- [ ] Implement customizeable keymappings
-- [ ] Format `term` and `def` text on buffer to look better
-- [ ] Enable editing flashcard `term` and `def` while a flashcard is open
+- [ ] Edit flashcard term and def while viewing cards
-- [ ] Enable editing a flashcard subject name
+- [ ] Browse all cards in subject

 ## Installing